Hyundai Ioniq Electric running costs

 With a highly efficient electric powertrain, the Hyundai Ioniq Electric should make your charge go as far as possible

-With a starting price of just under £30,000 after the plug-in car grant, it’s hard to call the Ioniq Electric ‘good value for money’.
+With a starting price of just over £30,000 after the plug-in car grant, it’s hard to call the Ioniq Electric ‘good value’.
 The standard 40kWh version of the Nissan Leaf is cheaper, and while it delivers a little less range, buyers are unlikely to notice the difference in the real world.
 However, the official figures suggest that the updated Ioniq Electric is the more efficient of the two: its 193 miles of range are provided by a 38.3kWh battery, while the Leaf returns less despite having more capacity at its disposal.

 The Ioniq Electric’s on-paper efficiency of five miles per kilowatt-hour (kWh) is right up there with what we’ve seen from our Kia e-Niro long-term test car, and our first drive of the Hyundai in the Netherlands suggested the official estimate is close to what you’ll experience in the real world.
 We saw a steady fives miles per kWh – even on the motorway – throughout our test drive, although the warm temperatures were almost perfect.

 We've since driven the Ioniq in the UK in near-freezing conditions (which negatively affect range on electric cars), and the maximum range displayed on the readout was given as 166 miles.
 On a mix of motorway and city roads, the Ioniq still managed a very respectable four miles per kWh.
 Meanwhile, this car promises big savings for company-car drivers, with Benefit-in-Kind tax for zero-emissions cars set at 1% in the 2021/22 financial year.
 BiK then rises to 2% in the following year.